 - Participate in Chair – Executive Director meetings twice a week

 - Draft Agenda and lead Executive Committee meetings once a month

 - Participate in the Elections Oversight Committee presiding over internal elections and review of application submissions

 - Lead the preparations for the SGAC General Assembly, including participation in the SGAC Statutes and Bylaws Review Team meetings

 Chairpersons are elected for a term of two years, and are not eligible to serve a second term.
-After the Chair term is completed, they are invited to serve as the Alumni Coordinator and join the Advisory Board for one term to ensure successful knowledge transfer and succession planning within the organisation.
+After the Chair term is completed, they are invited to join the Advisory Board for one term to ensure successful knowledge transfer and succession planning within the organisation.